ACT Real Estate Trust Account Audit for Australian Capital Territory Agents

 Experience the difference with professional support designed specifically for Australian Capital Territory real estate agents and property management companies.
 We combine Australian Capital Territory real estate expertise, technology, and transparent processes to support your annual reporting and trust account review requirements.

-Audit reports structured for Australian Capital Territory reporting requirements
+Audit reports prepared with Australian Capital Territory requirements in mind

-We conduct your trust account audit with strict adherence to the Access Canberra guidelines and the Agents Act 2003 (ACT).
+We prepare your trust account audit with reference to Access Canberra guidance and the Agents Act 2003 (ACT).

-Registered auditors experienced in Australian Capital Territory real estate legislation
+Qualified auditors experienced with Australian Capital Territory real estate trust accounts

 Transparent pricing from $549 + GST per trust account

-We offer flat-fee pricing for Australian Capital Territory agencies starting at $549 + GST per trust account (plus $100+GST for additional control accounts).
-No surprise charges, covering the full audit examination and final Access Canberra report preparation.
+We offer flat-fee pricing for Australian Capital Territory agencies starting at $549 + GST per trust account.
+Additional trust accounts and unusual scopes are confirmed before work starts.

 Support for Australian Capital Territory Real Estate Agencies